bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 11, 2020

 We gravitated to an outcrop above us that stuck out of the mountainside, a pulpit-like rock that invited posing on.
 From there, we had a sweeping view of the valley below.
-But we didn't pause; we continued up the meadow.
+But we didn't pause; we continued up the slope.

 We stuck close to the drainage on our right until it faded into the mountainside.
 Then we angled right, to the end of a rocky ridge.
 It can be circumvented, but we scrambled up it.
 From there it was a short distance to the ridge.

-The rest of our journey unfolded as I had planned.
+The rest of our journey unfolded as planned.
 We followed Nameless Ridge to the summit, and then, aided by soft scree, we descended to the col. We did, however, hike up the other side of the col. Not only did we have a fine view of Nameless Ridge, but we noticed several people lounging around Mist Mountain Hot Springs.
 Then we followed the trail back to the trailhead.

 A stick in a highway pole marks the trailhead